Founders & Innovation Team

 Dr. Jeffrey I. Joseph, D.O., is Co-Founder and Chairman of the Scientific/Clinical Advisory Boards of RTM Vital Signs, LLC.
 Dr. Joseph has over thirty years of experience as a clinical anesthesiologist, researcher, and innovator of medical device technology.
 Dr. Joseph is Professor of Anesthesiology and Vice-Chairman of and Director of Research for the Department of Anesthesiology at the Sidney Kimmel Medical College of Thomas Jefferson University.
 Dr. Joseph is also Director of the Jefferson Artificial Pancreas Center and Associate Director of the Anesthesiology Program for Translational Research.
 In addition, Dr. Joseph is an Adjunct Professor of Biomedical Engineering at Drexel University.

 Dr. Joseph is both an inventor and experienced entrepreneur.
 He is a named inventor on numerous patents related to implantable medical devices, biomaterials, vital sign monitoring, and drug delivery systems.
 Dr. Joseph is a Co-Founder of Animas Corporation, a medical device company that developed a long-term implantable glucose monitoring system and insulin pump leading to a closed-loop artificial pancreas system to help patients manage their diabetes.
 Animas had a successful Initial Public Offering in 2004 (Nasdaq: PUMP) and was acquired by Johnson & Johnson in 2005.
-Dr. Joseph is also a Co-Founder and Chairman of the Scientific/Clinical Advisory Boards of Capillary Biomedical, Inc.
+Dr. Joseph was a Co-Founder and Chairman of the Scientific/Clinical Advisory Boards of Capillary Biomedical, Inc. which was sold in 2024.
+Dr. Joseph has a BS in Biology from Dickinson College and a DO from the Philadelphia College of Osteopathic Medicine.